Last Updated on January 16, 2023 by Pinpoint 250

 Creating Your Mineral Water

-I'd like to talk with you about creating your mineral water.
+I want to talk with you about creating your mineral water.

 You can make your recipe by purchasing pure demineralized (distilled) water and adding a sachet of minerals.